-Faith & Fantasy in the Renaissance.
-Texts, Images, and Religious Practices
+Faith and Fantasy in the Renaissance: Texts, Images, and Religious Practices

 - Olga Zorzi Pugliese and Ethan Matt Kavaler, “Introduction”

 Part One: Faith and Fantasy in Written Texts and Religious Practices